 Jeremy spent 1.5 years in jail in Bridgeport, CT, awaiting trial.
 His working-class family was unable to afford either the $1 million bond on which he was originally held, or the later-reduced bond of $600,000.

-In June 2005, Jeremy was convicted on six felony counts: three counts of first-degree sexual assault, including the use of force, and three counts of injury and risk of injury to minors.
-The teenager was sentenced to a term of incarceration longer than he had been alive: 20 years, to be served in maximum-security prison.
+In June 2005, based solely on the outlandish and uncorroborated claims of Family _X_, Jeremy was convicted on six felony counts: three counts of first-degree sexual assault, including the use of force, and three counts of injury and risk of injury to minors.

 For the statutory crime to which he had admitted — engaging in consensual sex with Carson — Jeremy was never charged.